You are here: Planning Your Trip > Frequently Asked Questions

 There are campsites through the islands and we have a Motorhome section on our website if you are travelling by motorhome.

 We can’t find you accommodation, but you can check our Accommodation section on our website, where you will find a selection of great options to stay.
-Our advice is to book early to avoid disappointment and if you are taking a car, we highly recommend booking your ferry at the same time as our ferries can get very busy.
+Our strongly advice to book early to avoid disappointment and if you are taking a car, we highly recommend booking your ferry at the same time as our ferries can get very busy.

 If you would like help with booking accommodation and transport, you can contact our tailor made holiday providers.